 Tuesday: B, L, D

-Full day at Finmac organic cacao plantation with lunch onsite at Amazilia chocolate cooperative.
+Full day at Finmac organic cacao plantation and artisan chocolate factory.

 Wednesday and Thursday: B,L